JonDotsoy/decompose.js/README.md

 Decompose a object.

 ## Inspiration
-read the next publicactión on [stackoverflow](stackoverflow/questions/8318357).
+Read the next publicactión on [stackoverflow](stackoverflow-questions-8318357).
 Would not it be great to know everything about an object? — This library allows it!!.

 ## Example